-The University recognizes asset retirement obligations in the period in which it incurs a legal obligation associated with the retirement of a tangible long-lived asset including leased premises resulting from the acquisition, construction, development, and/or normal use of the asset.
+Tangible long-lived assets include leased premises and the legal obligation to incur retirement costs is a result from the acquisition, construction, development, and/or normal use of the asset.

 The fair value of the asset retirement cost is capitalized as part of the carrying value of the related long-lived asset and is depreciated over the life of the asset.
 The liability may be changed to reflect the passage of time and changes in the fair value assessment of the retirement obligation.